 As you get more and more intoxicated, your coordination and thought processing get even worse.
 On top of the effects on you, your driving becomes more and more dangerous because you can’t interpret the lanes, signals, and other drivers as a sober person would.
 This leads to serious and deadly car wrecks because you can’t slow down or stop before colliding with another vehicle.

-Our Columbia Drunk Driving Lawyer Will Represent You
+Our Columbia, SC Drunk Driving Lawyer Will Represent You

 After you’ve suffered injuries from a drunk driving accident, you likely have medical bills, lost wages, and other costs that you’ve incurred from your damages.
 Since these costs were the fault of someone else, you shouldn’t have to deal with them on your own.
 That’s where we come in.